 2.2.
+Locate multiple owners

-Locate multiple owners.
-In cases where the intellectual components of a digital entity have multiple owners, these owners must be identified during the appraisal process to assess the ramifications of this situation for long-term preservation.
+In cases where the intellectual components of a digital object have multiple owners, these owners must be identified during the appraisal process to assess the ramifications of this situation for long-term preservation.
 This can occur, for example, where institutions at various levels of government contribute, and share access to, data resources.
 Another example is illustrated by Web sites that access and use resources located outside their span of control.
-While access agreements are frequently negotiated in these circumstances, they rarely include provisions for long-term preservation of all significant digital components.
+Although access agreements are frequently negotiated in these circumstances, they rarely include provisions for long-term preservation of all significant digital components.

 2.3.
-Assess authenticity.
+Assess authenticity

 The assessment of authenticity has always formed part of the traditional archival appraisal process.
 In the first instance, it has relied on confirming the existence of an unbroken chain of custody from the time of the records' creation to their transfer to the archival entity responsible for their long-term preservation.
-Periods when records were not subject to some form of protective measures by the records creator, or a successor institution with a vested interest in maintaining the accuracy and completeness of the records, can cast significant doubt on the authenticity of the records.
+Periods when records were not subject to some form of protective measures by the records creator or by a successor institution with a vested interest in maintaining the accuracy and completeness of the records can cast significant doubt on the authenticity of the records.

 The assessment of authenticity has also depended on the archivist's knowledge of recordkeeping practices, both historically and in relation to the record types and administrative procedures of a specific creator.
-The general framework for this assessment was originally codified in diplomatics.10 A third, less frequently used method to confirm the identity and integrity of records is based on comparison.
+The general framework for this assessment was originally codified in diplomatics.14 A third, less frequently used method to confirm the identity and integrity of records is based on comparison.
 Records within a fonds are compared to copies forwarded to and held by external sources in the normal course of the creator's business.

 Records created and maintained using digital technology present additional difficulties, and archivists have not yet developed standard practices to assess authenticity in this environment.
-Issues revolve around the fact that digital entities are easily duplicated, distributed, re-named, re-formatted or converted, as well as to the ease with which they can be falsified without leaving a trace.
-The following examples illustrate the extent of the loss to archivists, historians, lawyers, and others who require authentic records in their work:
+Issues revolve around the fact that digital objects are easily duplicated, distributed, re-named, reformatted or converted, as well as to the ease with which they can be falsified without leaving a trace.
+The following examples illustrate the extent of the loss to archivists, historians, lawyers and others who require authentic records in their work:

-- the physical support on which digital documents are stored has largely lost its significance in confirming the date of a record, or its place of manufacture.
-Anyone with access to functioning, obsolete equipment and storage media has the capability to copy digital files to, for example, 9-track tape or 5-1/4" diskettes; - □ the date stamp on any digital file can be modified by adjusting the system clock; - few institutions understood what their employees would do once entrusted with word processing software.
-Standard document forms, such as memos and correspondence on letterhead, disappeared under the onslaught of new, individualized record forms, which rapidly included personalized colour, graphics and even sound effects, as well as the attribution of new meaning to capitalization, colour, and the development of emoticons.
-The degree of erosion of standard records creation practices varied enormously across types and sizes of corporate and government organizations; - the introduction of e-mail networks allowed records to travel by many new routes among staff, rather than according to the well-established distribution routes of traditional office procedures; and - the severe reductions in records management personnel in most organizations, fueled by an assumption that digital objects somehow did not need to be managed, played havoc with the hold-ings of the Records Office, which largely stopped receiving records created and transmitted in digital form.
+- The physical support on which digital documents are stored has largely lost its significance in confirming the date of a record or its place of manufacture.
+Anyone with access to functioning, obsolete equipment and storage media has the capability to copy digital files to, for example, 9-track tape or 5-1/4" diskettes. - The date stamp on any digital file can be modified by adjusting the system clock. - Few institutions understood what their employees would do once entrusted with word processing software.
+Standard document forms, such as memos and correspondence on letterhead, disappeared under the onslaught of new, individualized record forms, which rapidly included personalized colour, graphics and even sound effects, as well as the attribution of new meaning to capitalization, colour and the development of emoticons.
+The degree of erosion of standard records creation practices varied enormously across types and sizes of corporate and government organizations.